 The long tradition of university sport in Austria

 University sport was first established in Austria at Vienna University in 1848 (by order of the Kaiser), and has continued ever since: this is one of the longest traditions of university sport in the world.
-The current legal provisions on university sport can be found in Section 40 of the Universities Act (UG 2002), and seven University Sports Institutes (USI) have been established to provide courses to all universities within their catchment areas.
+The current legal provisions on university sport can be found in Section 40 of the Universities Act (UG 2002), and eight University Sports Institutes (USI) have been established to provide courses to all universities within their catchment areas.